October 18:

 Eighteen degrees inside the van at 7:00 this morning.
 Another lovely day with clear blue skies.
-We left the caravan park at Karrinyup at 9:30 hoping to miss the mad rush of people going into Perth for work.
-We turned onto the Mitchell Freeway that took us in past the city and across the Swan River.
-The further south we went the cloud increased and after passing the Mandurah turnoff we experienced light rain which turned heavier around the turnoff to Bunbury.
-As we approached the bypass road at Busselton the rain cleared and the sky improved with patches of blue.
+We left the caravan park at Karrinyup at 9:30, hoping to avoid the busy rush of people heading into Perth for work.
+We turned onto the Mitchell Freeway, which took us past the city and across the Swan River.
+The further south we went, the more clouds appeared, and after passing the Mandurah turnoff, we experienced light rain that became heavier around the turnoff to Bunbury.
+As we approached the bypass road at Busselton, the rain cleared, and the sky brightened with patches of blue.

-We passed through Cowaramup before driving through Margaret River and turning onto Rosa Brook Road which we followed for 7kms before turning onto a dirt road for the last 2 kms to our camp.
+We passed through Cowaramup before driving through Margaret River and turning onto Rosa Brook Road, which we followed for 7 km before turning onto a dirt track for the last 2 km to our camp.
 We are camping at the Big Valley Campground.
 It's surrounded by lovely green hills and is on a working sheep farm.

-Their website is www.bigvalleymargaretriver.com.au and bookings are essential.
-There is power, a dump point showers and toilets.
-After setting up camp we drove back into Margaret River and wandered around the town before having a coffee then it was onto Margaret River Gourmet Meats in the main street.
-My Godson, Robert recommended that I go there, one because he knows them and secondly because they have the best meat especially their Wagyu burgers.
-Along with the burgers we purchased a leg of lamb, porterhouse and scotch fillet steaks, lamb cutlets and pork chops.
+Their website is www.bigvalleymargaretriver.com.au, and bookings are essential.
+There is power, a dump point, showers, and toilets.
+After setting up camp, we drove back into Margaret River and wandered around the town before having a coffee.
+Then, it was onto Margaret River Gourmet Meats in the main street.
+My Godson, Robert, recommended that I go there, firstly because he knows them and secondly because they have the best meat, especially their Wagyu burgers.
+Along with the burgers, we purchased a leg of lamb, porterhouse and scotch fillet steaks, lamb cutlets, and pork chops.

 October 19:

-We woke to fourteen degrees inside the van and with light rain falling.
-The rain had started in the early hours of the morning and the weather prediction is that it will continue for the remainder of the day.
-We drove north today back through Cowaramup.
+We woke to fourteen degrees inside the van with light rain falling.
+The rain had started in the early hours of the morning, and the weather forecast suggests it will continue throughout the rest of the day.
+We drove north today, back through Cowaramup.
 The town lies at the centre of the Margaret River wine region.
-There are life sized fibreglass cows all along the main streets and in the parks and it's not just any 'udder' town.
+There are life-sized fibreglass cows along the main streets and in the parks, and it's not just any 'udder' town.

-Later we had a nice lunch at the Equinox Cafe that overlooks the bay.
-From here we passed through Dunsborough to view the Cape Naturaliste Lighthouse which is in Leeuwin-Naturaliste National Park.
-Unfortunately we did not get to appreciate the beauty of the area because of the cloud cover and constant rain.
+Later, we had a nice lunch at the Equinox Cafe that overlooks the bay.
+From here, we passed through Dunsborough to view the Cape Naturaliste Lighthouse, which is in Leeuwin-Naturaliste National Park.
+Unfortunately, we were unable to appreciate the beauty of the area due to the cloud cover and constant rain.

 October 20:

-Another eleven degrees this morning at 7:00 with cloudy skies.
-The heater soon had the temperature up to a reasonable seventeen degrees by 8:15.
-We drove into Margaret River to purchase more of those Wagyu burgers before heading south and passing through Karridale and then Augusta.
-We were on our way to view the Cape Leeuwin Lighthouse that sits at the very SW corner of Western Australia.
-The sky was still cloudy and the wind quite cool but thankfully no rain.
-The lighthouse sits at the point where the Southern and Indian Oceans meet and protects shipping from the many reefs and small islands in the vicinity.
-After taking photos and doing the audio tour we stopped for lunch in the cafe in one of the old caretaker's cottages.
+October 21: Another eleven degrees this morning at 7:00 with cloudy skies.
+The heater soon raised the temperature to a reasonable seventeen degrees by 8:15.
+We drove into Margaret River to buy more of those Wagyu burgers before heading south and passing through Karridale and then Augusta.
+We were on our way to see the Cape Leeuwin Lighthouse that sits at the very south-west corner of Western Australia.
+The sky remained cloudy, and the wind was quite cool, but thankfully there was no rain.
+The lighthouse stands at the point where the Southern and Indian Oceans meet and protects ships from the many reefs and small islands nearby.
+After taking photos and doing the audio tour, we stopped for lunch in the café of one of the old caretaker's cottages.

-It was then onto view the water wheel that over time has become encrusted in calcified lime.
+It was then onto viewing the water wheel, which, over time, has become encrusted with calcified lime.
 The wheel was built in 1895 to supply water for the builders of the lighthouse.
-The water came from a natural spring and is still running today.
+The water originates from a natural spring and continues to flow today.

 Seven different beers in front of you Ross.